PreviousPreviousHome

 • Higher wages for teachers, engineers, skilled workers, managers and apparatchiks; all pretence of Communist equality was abandoned

-• 27.
+• open section 27.
 Life in Stalin's Russia: working conditions

 • Appalling conditions and a terrible cost in human lives (especially the kulaks) – e.g. some 100,000 people died building the Belomor Canal